Multiple posters at the Bernstein Conference and SfN

-Come check out our multiple posters at the Bernstein Conference, taking place Sept 29 - Oct 2 in Frankfurt, and the Society for Neuroscience annual meeting (SfN), taking pace Oct 5-9 in Chicago!
+Come check out our multiple posters at the Bernstein Conference, taking place Sept 29 - Oct 2 in Frankfurt, and the Society for Neuroscience annual meeting (SfN), taking place Oct 5-9 in Chicago!

 Bernstein Conference